 Jelly MDHV

-Florida’s open roads appeal to many motorcycle riders, drawing them in with natural beauty, year-round sunshine, and of course, bike weeks and other motorcycle events.
+Florida’s open roads appeal to many motorcycle riders, drawing them in with natural beauty, year-round sunshine, bike weeks, and other motorcycle events.

 You have a right to enjoy a safe ride on Florida roads, but unfortunately, hundreds of motorcyclists are injured each year due to negligent drivers and improperly maintained roadways.